Adjusted cost base: For Stocks, Mutual Funds and Bonds

+For Selling Property

 Capital improvements made to a property are added to the ACB of that property.
 Capital improvements generally extend the life of a property and specifically exclude routine repairs and maintenance.

 Acquisition costs such as legal fees, land transfer tax, land surveys and property inspections increase the ACB of a property.
 Interest paid on debt used to acquire vacant land is added to the ACB of the land.

 Phantom distributions

 An exchange-traded fund (ETF) may choose to reinvest some of its realized capital gains instead of paying the money out as a distribution to unit holders.
 This incurs a taxable capital gain for unit holders and must be added to the ACB of the ETF to prevent double taxation.